push-chain/push-chain-remix-workshop/PushChain/2-send-universal-transaction/README.md

 Learn how to use the PushChain SDK to send cross-chain Universal Transactions from Sepolia to a Simple Counter contract on the Push Chain Donut Testnet.

+## Prerequisites

+Before running the script, make sure you have the following in place:

+- **Funding required**: The generated wallet needs PC tokens to execute transactions.
+- **Get testnet tokens**: Visit <a href="https://faucet.push.org/" target="_blank">Push Chain Faucet</a> to get PC tokens for testing.

+## Universal Transaction Benefits

+- **Cross-chain compatibility**: Send transactions from any chain (EVM or non-EVM).
+- **No bridging required**: Direct native transactions without wrapping or bridging.
+- **Simplified development**: No need for complex interoperability tooling.

 ## What we will do

 - **Create a wallet**: Generate a random Ethereum wallet on Sepolia